Grappling with Once-Saved-Always-Saved Premise

 glorified.”
 At which point in time do both

 of the past-tense verbs ‘foreknew’ and ‘pre-destined’ refer to specifically?
-It transpires that another Pauline epistle has
+Another Pauline epistle has

-explicitly addressed this issue: “God chose us in
+explicitly addressed this matter: “God chose us in

 Him from the foundation of the world … having pre-destined